Halacha for Friday 24 Adar 5786 March 13 2026

 Everyone sowed wheat and it got blighted but he sowed barley and made a lot of money.

-And so he went from strength to strength and in his heart he was cross with King Shlomoh, “Why did he want to prevent me this great wisdom that has brought abundant success and great wealth?
+And so he went from strength to strength and in his heart he was cross with Shlomoh HaMelech, “Why did he want to prevent me this great wisdom that has brought me abundant success and great wealth?
 How good it was that I persevered to learn this from him!”

 One day in the back yard, he heard a chicken ask another chicken, “Why are you sad today and why is your crest fallen?”
 The chicken replied, “Why shouldn’t I be sad when our owner is going to die?!”

 The owner heard this and was shocked.
-He mounted his horse and galloped with all his strength to his good friend King Shlomoh.
+He mounted his horse and galloped with all his strength to his good friend Shlomoh HaMelech.
 He burst into the place and roared, “My master the king!”
 I am going to die, what should we do?”

 “You’re talking nonsense!”
 Responded the king, “A person doesn’t know when his time is up!”
 But I do know!”
 Persisted the man, “The chicken said…”.